fusion809/fusion809.github.io-old2/_posts/2016/12/OS/14-slackware.md

 * Do not mind using a distribution with authoritarian governance.
 Authoritarian governance always has the chance to lead this project down roads long-time users dislike, whereas democracies tend to keep decisions more conservative and less likely to anger many users.
 * Do not like systemd.

+I have never used their forums or IRC channels, that I can recall at least, so I cannot really comment on their quality.

 {% include Layouts/clear.html %}